WoW-Gold-Farming/wow-gold-farming.github.io/_posts/2023-06-15-razorfen-downs.markdown

 ---

 ## The Farm
 Razorfen Downs (aka RFD) is a great dungeon to get you started in the world of transmog.
 It's a relatively short dungeon that you can easily finish 10 runs in under an hour.
+It has a pretty wide loot table and enough mobs that can help you add some girth to your auction house.
 Some examples of high value items you can get from RFD are:

 - {% include wowhead-item.html itemId="10573" note="Boneslasher" %}
 - {% include wowhead-item.html itemId="10574" note="Corpseshroud" %}